 Morgan Jeitler is a second-year English, Plan II, and Rhetoric & Writing major who joined the Liberator in Fall 2019.
 In her free time, she enjoys reading the classics, raving about her family’s four dogs, eating too much chocolate, and UT’s Texercise classes.
 She also thinks (knows) the greatest band of all time is the Red Hot Chili Peppers.

 Hector Osegueda spends his time binge-watching The West Wing and House, M.D. when not writing or avoiding homework.
-As a freshman double majoring in Government and International Relations & Global Studies, he loves practicing campaign mottos for his eventual presidential run.
-He tends to pet one too many dogs when walking through a park and acts like playing Super Smash Bros. is a personality trait.
+He is in his sophomore year, pursuing a double major in Government and International Relations & Global Studies.
+He tends to pet one too many dogs when walking through a park and mains King Dedede in Super Smash Bros.